 We shall do this by actually engaging with the major figures in this foundational debate.
 Through generous external support we have managed to secure the funding necessary to make this possible.
-Over the next two semesters there will be 12 workshops.
-Each workshop will involve a presentation by one of the major figures in the debate.
-The speakers are (in order of scheduled workshop):
+Over the two semesters Fall 2011 and Spring 2012 there were 12 workshops.
+Each workshop involved a presentation by one of the major figures in the debate.
+The speakers were (in order of scheduled workshop):

-The speaker presentations will occur (roughly) every two weeks and during the intervening weeks background material will be provided for the upcoming presentation.
-In addition, the paper of the presentation will be made available in advance.
-Moreover, all 12 speakers will be involved throughout the process—they too will receive the papers in advance and will be given an opportunity to comment on it.
-At the end of the workshop series there will be a master-workshop (something like a conference but more interactive) involving all workshop-speakers and all participants.
+The speaker presentations occurred (roughly) every two weeks and during the intervening weeks background material was provided for the upcoming presentation.
+In addition, the paper of the presentation was made available in advance.
+Moreover, all 12 speakers were involved throughout the process—they too received the papers in advance and were given an opportunity to comment on it.
+At the end of the workshop series there was a master-workshop (something like a conference but more interactive) involving all workshop-speakers and all participants.

 General Background Material

-Workshop DiscussionDiscussion of the workshops will take place on the Discussing the Frontiers page.
-Highlights of the discussion will be posted here.
+Workshop DiscussionDiscussion of the workshops took place on the Discussing the Frontiers page.
+Highlights of the discussion are posted here.

 Comments on Woodin's Realm of the Infinite (Peter Koellner).
 Main Paper: The Realm of the Infinite.
 Supplementary Material: